Equality, diversity and inclusion

 6.2 Information about a person’s ethnic origin, disability, religion or sexual orientation are sensitive personal data.
 We will ensure that, if such information is to be processed, the reason for processing satisfies a sensitive data condition.

 6.3 This policy will be reviewed as a minimum on an annual basis.

 7 Complaints of discrimination

-7.1 Any employee or job applicant that believes that they have been discriminated against or have suffered harassment or victimisation can raise this by using the procedures that are contained in the Staff Handbook.
+7.1 Any employee or job applicant that believes that they have been discriminated against or have suffered harassment or victimisation can raise this by using the procedures that are contained in the Grievance (employees) or Complaints Policy (applicants).
 All complaints will be dealt with seriously, promptly and confidentially.